+Celebration

+Respect Justice Service Норе

-CORE VALUE SCHOOL RULE BEHAVIOURAL EXPECTATIONS RESPECT Respect yourself, others and the environment Col 3:15 Each one of you is part of the body of Christ and you were chosen to live together in peace. learn and let others learn speak with kindness safe and caring actions care for self be in the right place at the right time JUSTICE Treat others as you want to be treated Psalm 106:3 Blessed are they who maintain justice who constantly do what is right. help others in need pray for others actively serve others care for the environment care for the place you are in SERVICE Help others in our school, wider community and our world.
-Luke 12:35 Be ready for service and keep your lamps burning help others in need pray for others actively serve others care for the environment care for the place you are in НОРЕ Be positive and contribute Matt 19:26 With God all things are possible. have a go and try your best be prepared recognise and congratulate others participate and be involved CELEBRATION Celebrate our community
+Col 3:15 - Each one of you is part of the body of Christ and you were chosen to live together in peace.
+Psalm 106:3 - Blessed are they who maintain justice who constantly do what is right.
+Luke 12:35 - Be ready for service and keep your lamps burning Matt 19:26 With God all things are possible.